As an Amazon Associate I earn from qualifying purchases.

 Once you have your fiddleheads, what to do with them?
-My friend Langdon Cook has a bunch of great recipes here, and I’ve cooked them with morels and ramps, and with freshly caught trout.
-Fiddleheads need to be cooked, at least for a few minutes, and are great sauteed, stir-fried, batter fried, steamed, blanched, baked in casseroles, grilled… you get the point.
+I’ve cooked them with morels and ramps, in a simple fiddlehead stir fry, and sautéed with freshly caught trout.
+Fiddleheads need to be cooked, at least for a few minutes, and are great sautéed, stir-fried, batter fried, steamed, blanched, baked in casseroles, grilled… you get the point.

 Fiddleheads will last about a week in the fridge, lightly wrapped in paper towels, which will turn brown for some reason while they’re in contact with the ferns.
 After a week, however, they get icky and slimy.

-What to do with these?
-I just eat them, mostly with charcuterie like fromage du tete.
+What to do with your pickled fiddleheads?
+I just eat them, mostly with charcuterie like fromage de tête.
 Langdon adds them to a Sichuan stir fry, and I bet they’d be good in an omelet or Spanish tortilla.
 They last a year in the fridge, so you’ll have plenty of time to experiment.

 - 1 pound fiddleheads

 - 2 teaspoons cracked black peppercorns